venkatesh16180/Foundational-for-data-analytics/README.md

 - **Python**: Data analysis and automation using libraries such as Pandas, NumPy, and Matplotlib.*
 - **Power BI**: Business intelligence and data visualization.*

-- Each technology has its own folder containing relevant resources, tutorials, and code along with comment.
+Each technology has its own folder containing relevant resources, tutorials, and code along with comment.
-- You can find example queries, scripts, and reports that demonstrate various data analysis techniques.
+You can find example queries, scripts, and reports that demonstrate various data analysis techniques.

-- We can do this Current and Future Students.
+We can do this Current and Future Students.
 Lets make a difference no matter the size of it.
 Small or Big.

--
+P.S: You might find that some of the above sentences look like they were written by a 4th grader and some by a english major.
+I will say this all the sentences ending with '*' are written by yours truly and no I am not an English Major.